frellwan/ML/MachineLearning/README.md

 Compare lasso, ridge, and elastic net regularization for both linear and logistic regression models.
 Also investigate the effect of box-cox transformation on the effect on a non normal distributed dataset.

 ### Week 10
+Find topics and frequently used words in a vocabulary dataset using expectation maximization based on a multinomial distribution (here we will use 30 topics).

+### Week 11
+Use expectation maximization on a guassian mixture model for image segmentation based on several different numbers for segments.

+### Week 12